R-u-dy/expense-tracker-Abhijith-RS/README.md

 This is a static site — no installation or server required.

-1. Open `index.html` directly in any modern web browser (double-click the file, or right-click → Open With → Browser).
+1. Open `index.html` locally in any modern web browser (double-click the file, or right-click → Open With → Browser).

-That's it — the app runs entirely client-side and stores your data in your browser's Local Storage. `index.html` links to `style.css` and `script.js` using relative paths, so all three files just need to stay in the same folder.
+2. or click directly to page https://r-u-dy.github.io/expense-tracker-Abhijith-RS/ That's it — the app runs entirely client-side and stores your data in your browser's Local Storage. `index.html` links to `style.css` and `script.js` using relative paths, so all three files just need to stay in the same folder.

 **Optional (recommended for consistent behavior across browsers):**